civican/legisinfo/42-1/bills/C-69/bill_text.md

 On receiving a report with respect to the impact assessment of the designated project by a review panel, the Minister must ensure that a copy of the report is posted on the Internet site.

+### Section 55.1

+  **(1)** The Agency must make recommendations to assist the Minister in establishing conditions under section 64 in respect of the designated project that is the subject of a report referred to in section 55.

+  **(2)** The Agency must post its recommendations on the Internet site.

 ### Section 56

 The Minister may, before making a referral under section `61`, require the proponent of the designated project to collect any information or undertake any studies that are necessary for the Governor in Council to make a determination under section `62`.